 - Outpatient Eating Disorders Program (OEPD).
 The OEDP is a comprehensive multidisciplinary treatment program for individuals with anorexia nervosa, bulimia nervosa, binge eating disorder, and other eating disorders.
 Interns who receive training in this program will be involved in a variety of clinical activities including assessments and evaluations, individual, group, and family psychotherapy, and parent training groups.
 They also participate in a weekly interdisciplinary team meeting, clinical case consultation meeting, and didactic training seminar that introduces them to a variety of therapeutic approaches and issues in the treatment of eating disorders.

-- In addition to the above, several CBT interns will have a minor rotation in the Health Psychology– Pain/Biofeedback Clinic.
-Please see the description for this rotation provided below in II.
-Health Psychology.
+- Minor Rotations – In addition to the above, several CBT interns will have a minor rotation in one of the following:

 Didactics: The CBT rotation provides didactics and educational opportunities to interns through several different activities.
 First, the DBT consultation team meeting serves as an educational opportunity through interactions with faculty and post-doctoral level DBT therapists.
 One hour of each weekly two-hour meeting is devoted to didactic training.
 Second, during the first month of training, interns will participate in intensive seminars on issues related to starting the clinical internship, including assessing and managing suicidal behavior, assessing and intervening on substance use in the treatment setting, and DBT skills/theoretical principles.
 Third, all CBT interns will have individual supervision that may include reviewing therapy tapes, live supervision (e.g., “bug-in-the-eye”), co-leading groups with supervisors, and assigned readings.
 Fourth, interns will participate in several half-day workshops in empirically validated treatments for specific populations, such as interventions for adult ADHD and Motivational Interviewing, provided by Duke faculty members.